Bring on a never-ending pitcher of this Raspberry Peach Moscato Punch! Some wine, Sprite, and lots of fruit is a crazy good combo made for sharing!

 You sure can.
 It’s just like any other wine, but with an ABV of about 5 to 7% – about half the average ABV of most wines.
 So it may take a couple more glasses to get you there.

 Of course!
 Sangria is based on fruit and wine together.
 Most wine punches or spin-off sangrias have fruit added to the wine and spirit.
 You can even add soda as I did in this moscato punch with Sprite.

 Need more punch in your life?
 Sure you do!

 - Hurricane Party Punch

 - 2 cups lemon-lime soda

-If you want to go with an 80 proof vodka, reduce the liquor measurement to 1/2 cup.
+- If you use a 40 proof vodka (like Alize Peach) use 1 cup.
+If you go with an 80 proof vodka, reduce to 1/2 cup.
 You can add more if you like, but taste test first.